Big Lake 73 Excellent

 What's it like Living in Big Lake?

-Located in the state of Texas, Big Lake is a smaller city with a population of 3,226 people.
+Big Lake is a smaller city located in the state of Texas.
+The city has a population of 3,302 people.
 More than a quarter of the residents of Big Lake identify themselves as Hispanic or Latino, and 56% of the population speak Spanish as their primary or secondary language.
-Big Lake could be a great place for young adults and students as the average age of 30 years old is below the nation’s average.
+Big Lake tends to attract a younger crowd, as the median age of 30 is far below the national average.
 Long travel times to work can be one of the most frustrating things in the world - right behind housework!
 If you decide that living in Big Lake is the right fit for you, your one way commute time will average 23 minutes, which is about average when compared to the national commute time of 26 minutes.

 Best Places to Live in and Around Big Lake